A Futile Act of Domestication

 La Buia (ES) & Danspunt

-Photography: Kurt van der Elst , Ella Hummel
+Photography: Kurt van der Elst , Almudena Soullard & Ella Hummel